condeadriankeith/RenThing/REN_OLLAMA_INTEGRATION_FIX.md

 The REN AI assistant was falling back to generic responses instead of using the Ollama llama3.1:8b model with REN's personality.
 This was happening because:

-1. The [processMessage](file:///c:/Users/conde/Downloads/RenThing_v6/ren-ai/services/ren-ai-service.ts#L1044-L1179) method in [ren-ai-service.ts](file:///c:/Users/conde/Downloads/RenThing_v6/ren-ai/services/ren-ai-service.ts) was still trying to use OpenRouter (DeepSeek) first before falling back to Ollama
+1. The [processMessage](file:///c:/Users/conde/Downloads/RenThing_v6/ren-ai/services/ren-ai-service.ts#L1044-L1179) method in [ren-ai-service.ts](file:///c:/Users/conde/Downloads/RenThing_v6/ren-ai/services/ren-ai-service.ts) was not properly configured to use Ollama exclusively
 2. When `OLLAMA_ENABLED=true`, the system should operate in exclusive mode with no fallbacks to external services

 ## Fix Implemented